scalameta/metals/docs/contributors/getting-started.md

 You will need the following applications installed:

-- Java 8, make sure `JAVA_HOME` points to a Java 8 installation and not Java 11.
+- Java 8 - Make sure `JAVA_HOME` points to a Java 8 installation and not Java 11.
 - `git`
 - `sbt` (for building a local version of the server)